IM-UR-CITY/im-ur-city/index.md

 ## The Vision
 ---------------------------------------

-There is not just about consuming reality, but becoming an active participant in its creation, shaping our experiences and understanding of the world around us in a manner as unique as our own fingerprints.
+It is not just about consuming reality, but becoming an active participant in its creation, shaping our experiences and understanding of the world around us in a manner as unique as our own fingerprints.

 _Stage 1:_ Digital Agents as a Service